CDCgov/ocio-wsl/README.md

 If you wish to change the default login back to root, change the default user entry in /etc/wsl.conf to `root` and logout and terminate the distro before logging in again: `wsl --terminate <distroName>`.

 ### Configuring DNS
 Also on first login, the run-once script will configure DNS resolution by getting the resolver IP or IPs from your Windows DNS configuration and adding them as nameserver entries to /etc/resolv.conf.
 This fixes a known issue with WSL's default DNS configuration.
 If you further customize the file, the script will not overwrite your changes as long as the file is not empty.
-Conversely, if you need to reset the DNS configuration, leave the file empty and logout and wait for 1 minute before logging back in, which should trigger the DNS configuration again.
+Conversely, if you need to reset the DNS configuration, leave the file empty and logout and either terminate the distro directly, i.e. from a command shell: `wsl --terminate <distro_name>`, or wait one minute after logging out before logging back in, which should trigger the DNS configuration again.

 ## Change Tool versions